AI Governance for Australian Enterprises: Procurement and Implementation Considerations

 The data governance concerns specific to AI fall into three categories.

 Input data governance addresses what data can be submitted to AI systems.
 Employees using conversational AI interfaces may introduce customer personal information, commercially sensitive content, or confidential third-party data through prompts, attachments, and workflow integrations.
-Organisations must define what data may and may not be submitted to AI systems, and ensure that guidance is operationally practical.
+Governing input data involves defining what data may and may not be submitted to AI systems, with guidance that is operationally practical.
 Prohibitions that cannot be enforced create the appearance of governance without the substance.

 Processing and storage governance addresses where data goes once it enters an AI system.
 Enterprise AI vendors typically offer contractual commitments about data retention and training exclusion.
-Procurement should require these commitments explicitly and verify that they extend to subprocessors, meaning third parties who may process data on behalf of the primary vendor.
-Data residency requirements, which are particularly relevant for Australian organisations with obligations under the Australian Privacy Principles, must be confirmed at the infrastructure level, not just the contractual level.
+Well-structured procurement typically addresses these commitments explicitly and verifies that they extend to subprocessors, meaning third parties who may process data on behalf of the primary vendor.
+Data residency considerations, which are particularly relevant for Australian organisations with obligations under the Australian Privacy Principles, are commonly verified at the infrastructure level, not just the contractual level.

 Output data governance addresses AI-generated content.
 Outputs from AI systems may reproduce information the organisation did not intend to disclose, may contain inaccuracies presented with apparent authority, or may create intellectual property questions.
-Organisations need policies that govern how AI-generated outputs are labelled, validated, and used.
+Output data governance involves policies addressing how AI-generated outputs are labelled, validated, and used.

 3. Access and Permission Governance